debasish5452v/watch.github.io/README.md

 ## Customization

 You can customize the clock by:
-- Modifying colors in the `--clr` CSS variables
+- Modifying colors in CSS variables
 - Updating social media links in the HTML
 - Adjusting the clock size by changing SVG dimensions